If you've never been on LinkedIn before, it can be a little overwhelming. That's why we created a 5-step quick guide for getting started on LinkedIn.

 Step 3: Add Your Information

-Once you've adjusted your Privacy Settings, you can start adding content to your LinkedIn profile.
-In addition to adding your resume, you can showcase visual accomplishments like PDFs, online articles, and images.
+Once you've adjusted your privacy settings, you can start adding content to your LinkedIn profile.
+In addition to adding the information from your resume, you can showcase visual accomplishments like PDFs, online articles, and images.
 Keep your personal brand in mind!

 Warning: No information on your profile is suspect, but too much is overkill.
 Do your best to balance it out and include the must-haves.